-1. In the REC mode, press [BS] (BEST SHOT).

-This enters the BEST SHOT mode and displays all 12 of the BEST SHOT scenes.
+- 1. In the REC mode, press [BS] (BEST SHOT). - This enters the BEST SHOT mode and displays all 12 of the BEST SHOT scenes.

-- In addition to the snapshot scenes, there is one movie scene and one voice record scene. - Sample scenes are arranged in sequence, starting from the upper left corner.
+- In addition to the snapshot scenes, there is one movie scene and one voice record scene. - Sample scenes are arranged in sequence, starting from the upper left corner. - The currently selected sample scene is the one with the selection boundary around it.

-Use [▲], [▼], [◄], and [▶] to select the sample scene you want, and then press [SET].
+Use [▲], [▼], [◀], and [▶] to select the sample scene you want, and then press [SET].

-- Pressing [MENU] causes the selection boundary to jump to the first sample scene ("Auto"). - Use [▲], [▼], [◄], and [▶] to move the selection boundary around the display.
-Scrolling past the last or the first scene scrolls to the next screen of 12sample scenes. - If you want to check which sample scene is currently selected or if you want to change to a different scene, press [BS].
+- Pressing [MENU] causes the selection boundary to jump to the first sample scene ("Auto"). - Use [▲], [▼], [◀], and [▶] to move the selection boundary around the display.
+Scrolling left while the selection boundary is in the upper left or scrolling right while it is in the lower right corner will scroll to another screen of 12-sample scenes. - Selecting the "Auto" scene changes the recording type to snapshot auto recording (""" displayed) (page 60).